muratk3n/thirdwave/en/README.md

 ---

-BTW by "average" yesterday I meant long-running average between two (or more) views.
+By "average" yesterday I meant long-running average between two (or more) views (cld be immed avg too).
 One party cld be for 30% tax rate, another for 70%.
 Each enact their thing one in power, if they can, long-running average is 50%.

 ---